Skip to main content

 Name: is_best_option

 A pass/fail check on the model's generated output compared to a list of messages provided in the model input.
-Assumes the list of messages contains a list of options (e.g., labels, actions, agents, etc.) to choose from.
+Assumes the list of messages contains a list of options (e.g. labels, actions, agents) to choose from.
 Output is 1 if the model output contains the best option from the list.
 Otherwise, output is 0.

 Data Quality Checks

-These checks are useful in improving the quality synthetic data generation.
+These checks are useful for improving the quality of synthetic data generation.
 See Data Quality Checks for more details.

 Reverse QA Quality